-Abstracts from the July 12–13 and September 15–16 IS-MPMI eSymposia Series are now available in MPMI.
+Abstracts from the December 1–2 eSymposia Series ePoster presentations are now available in the December 2021 issue of MPMI.
 This is a great opportunity to learn about the emerging science presented at the 2021 IS-MPMI online meeting.

 We are always looking for content for Interactions.
 Please contact Interactions Editor-in-Chief Dennis Halterman with questions or article ideas.